How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Here are the three criteria for gifting a property:

-1. The donor has love and affection for Donee
+1. The donor has love and affection for the Donee

-2. Have possession of Property that Donor plan to gift
+2. Have possession of Property that Donor plans to gift

 3. Donee accepted the Gift